 DiveBud samples your depth twice per second with great precision.
 We followed the principle that your data belongs to you, so your dive logs can easily be accessed on your phone.
 Also, you can share them in a convenient format with your friends at any time.
 Because DiveBud does not have HR monitor it is allowed by AIDA rules to be used during freediving competitions.

 Freediving computers comparison summary

-Below is the comparison between a usual freediving watch and freediving computer DiveBud.
+So watch is still important instrument as it gives you feedback after the diving.
+And below is the comparison between a usual freediving watch and freediving computer DiveBud.